matszpk/mesa3d-comp-bridge/README.md

 This feature requires a working AMDGPU-PRO driver to run code from AMDGPU-PRO OpenCL driver.
 This feature will be not working under same open-source AMDGPU driver or RadeonSI driver.
+This code should be working under 64-bit x86-64 Linux systems.
+The 32-bit x86 architecture is not supported.

+This feature has been tested under OpenSUSE 14.2 and a AMDGPU-PRO 17.40 drivers.

 ### Building